iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 4 reviews"/>
 </p>

+> It's great, just more people need to get the app to make it even better and more effective.
+Only 50k downloads.
+Nevada as a population of over 3 million.
+So less than 2% of the population have the app...
+We need to share it with family & friends, and our local news needs to promote it.<br> :date: __2020-12-17 11:00:41__

 > It seemed to work fine while I was in Vegas but I flew to Dallas last night and now it says the trace app is off and I can't push the grocery basket any further!
 The wheels locked up so I guess it's just a Vegas phenomenon?
 "I'll Be Back!"
 I'll keep it on my phone till then.<br> :date: __2020-12-02 23:17:41__